-Obviously, the deltas in error metrics between the model variants including and excluding forward-looking information are not of the same order of magnitude as those reductions in pricing errors observed for the Bloomberg sample.
+Obviously, the differences in error metrics between the models including and excluding forward-looking information are not of the same order of magnitude as those reductions in pricing errors observed for the Bloomberg sample.
 Importantly, however, the in-sample fitting procedure for the Marex Spectron data sample additionally includes 2-months ahead forward contracts.
-As such, the fact that the benefits of using forecasts still prevail if calibrating our model to a broader cross-section of forward quotes may certainly be seen as clearly underlining the robustness of our general findings.39 sample, pricing performance of the "no-forecast" variant of the model is especially poor, as indicated by an RMSPE of about 20%.
+As such, the fact that the benefits of using forecasts still prevail when calibrating our model to a broader cross-section of forward quotes may clearly be seen as underlining the robustness of our general findings.37

+Examining the pricing errors in more detail, the year 2008 may again serve as a key example that illustrates another (and more subtle) effect when using forecasts as compared to excluding them.
+For this year, and based on the Bloomberg data sample, pricing performance of the "no-forecast" variant of the model is especially poor, as indicated by an RMSPE of about 20%.
 For the Marex Spectron sample, by contrast, corresponding pricing errors for 1-month ahead contracts are much lower, yielding an RMSPE of less than 10%.
-In this context, it is important to note that amidst the height of above mentioned capacity shortage in 2008 (that led to the prominent spike in 1-month ahead forward prices in September/October shown in Figure 4), supply fears primarily concentrated on the front month.
+In this context, it is important to note that amidst the height of above mentioned capacity shortage in 2008 (that led to the prominent spike in 1-month ahead forward prices in September/October shown in Figure 3), supply fears primarily concentrated on the front month.
 Consequently, 2-months ahead forward contracts at that time (although, of course, not completely unaffected by the shortage) were clearly less subject to such strong fluctuations in price levels.
 Therefore, the broader cross-section of forward quotes in the Marex Spectron sample forces the "no-forecast" variant of our model to simultaneously accommodate such contrary 1-month and 2-months ahead price dynamics, which results in a "mediocre compromise" at best: 1-month ahead contracts are now strongly underestimated (2008 MPE of -2.78% in Table 7 vs. 0.98% in Table 6), which, however, halves RMSPE to less than 10%, given that underpricing pays off after the sudden "collapse" in post-spike forward pricing levels.
 Yet on the other hand, the pronounced spike in 1-month ahead forwards has 2-months ahead contracts become strongly overpriced post-spike (despite an overall 2008 MPE of -0.69%), which alone contributes more than 2% to the overall RMSPE of 11.45%.
-By contrast, and again comparing Table 6 and Table 7, all error metrics for the model including demand and capacity forecasts in 2008 are surprisingly similar - irrespective of whether 2-months ahead contracts are included in the cross-section or not.
+By contrast, and again comparing Table 6 and Table 7, all pricing errors for the model including demand and capacity forecasts in 2008 are surprisingly similar - irrespective of whether 2-months ahead contracts are included in the cross-section or not.